 Nutrition Info (Approximate values)

-This gobi 65 recipe from the blog archives (December 2015) has been republished and updated on 27 May 2021.
+This gobi 65 recipe from the blog archives first published in December 2015 has been republished and updated on 27 May 2021.